fbpx

 5) Pause and finish later if you get burned out or need more time.

-While it’s important to have structure and organization for your recorded course, ultimately the great benefit of recorded courses is their flexibility.
+While it’s important to have structure and organization for your recorded course, the great benefit of recorded courses is their flexibility.
 If you need extra time for whatever reason, feel free to stop your class halfway and pick it up another time.
 In other words, stay organized to stay on task, but don’t neglect to put the flexibility of recorded courses to work for you when it is needed.
-Have a plan but work at your best pace.
+Have a plan, but work at your best pace.
 Your course plan exists to serve your student, so if changing it serves your student’s needs better, then change it.

 6) Sign up for Instructor Access, where available.